 This is a traditional Bengali style Potato-Cauliflower Curry which is my personal favourite.
 I like to relish it best with some luchi (poori) for a comforting and a satisfying breakfast.
 Some fried prawns can be added to it for a non-veg. version.

-A traditional Bengali style Potato-Cauliflower Curry in a vegetarian version.
-You can always use some fried prawns too otherwise.
-It is a very common every day preparation in every Bengali household.
-Generally had as a side dish with chapatis or rice.
-It tastes great with khichuri (khichdi / rice-lentil porridge) also.
+It is a very common every day preparation in every Bengali household and is generally had as a side dish with chapatis or rice.
+It also tastes great with khichuri (khichdi / rice-lentil porridge) also.
 I have omitted onion and chili powder and added green chilies instead as it makes the dish too heavy and spicy.

 - 1 med. cauliflower, cut into florets

 - 1 potato, cubed

 - 6-7 vadi / mangodi / dried lentil dumplings